-On this week’s episode we are joined by Matt Seidel, Product Manager at onX Hunt.
+On this week’s episode Matt Seidel joins us, Product Manager at onX Hunt.

 We delve deeply into the world of onX Hunt, a digital mapping platform built for the outdoors person.
-Matt and I discuss the different products offered by onX Hunt as well as the specifics respective to each offering.
-We explore how this digital mapping platform can be put into use and immediately improve the effectiveness of your scouting and hunting methods.
+Matt and I discuss the different products offered by onX Hunt as well as the specifics of each offering.
+We explore how this digital mapping platform can be put into use to immediately improve your scouting and hunting methods.

-An avid hunter, Matt provides a wealth of experience utilizing onX Hunt from its early stages up until the latest release.
-Matt has a bag full of tricks when it comes to using onX Hunt from saving and storing maps to utilizing the offline mode when you leave the grid in pursuit of your favorite wild birds.
+Matt is an avid hunter and has a wealth of experience using onX Hunt, from its early stages up until its latest release.
+There is a whole bag of tricks in the app: from saving and storing maps, to utilizing the offline mode when you leave the grid in pursuit of your favorite wild birds.

-Output is only as good as the input which is why I specifically asked Matt about their data collection methods and how they ensure that users of onX maps have the most up to date and accurate information available.
+Output is only ever as good as the input.
+This is why I specifically asked Matt about their data collection methods.
+I learned how they ensure that users of onX maps have the most current, accurate information available.

-The offline mode is of great interest and value to me which is why Matt and I had a particular lengthy discussion surrounding this topic.
-With a bit of planning and preparation its possible to quite easily download the areas you plan to hunt or scout prior to your trip.
+Matt and I had a particular lengthy discussion about the offline mode, which is of great interest to me.
+This is owing to the fact that, with a bit of planning and preparation, it’s possible to download the areas you plan to hunt or scout before your trip.
 When you leave cellular coverage with a downloaded map, it’s like you never even left.
-The GPS receiver on our phones will continue to work even without cell coverage and the downloaded basemap will ensure you have the ability to navigate effectively and efficiently.
-We also touch on the airplane mode hack that allows you to save a ton of battery life while still maintaining an accurate postion on your base map.
+The GPS receiver on your phone will continue to work even without cell coverage.
+The downloaded base map will ensure you will still have the ability to navigate.
+We also touch on the airplane mode hack that lets you save on battery life, but not lose your location.

-onX Hunt is truly developed by outdoorsman for outdoorsman and that shines through in my conversation with Matt.
-I hope you enjoy episode three of the podcast and I encourage you to check out onX Hunt if you haven’t already.
+Outdoorsman developed onX Hunt outdoorsman.
+This couldn’t be clearer from my conversation with Matt.
+I hope you enjoy episode three of the podcast—and I encourage you to check out onX Hunt if you haven’t already.